-Wireless keyboards might be almost the norm now for computer users.
+Wireless keyboards are the norm now for most computer users.

-You probably never stopped to ask yourself that question, right?
+You probably never stopped to ask yourself that question.

 Wireless = Modern and therefore = Good.